-I originally set up my pet sitting business, Peak Pet Services in 2014, after leaving behind my previous life as an Accountant, which never quite resonated with me, and always left me feeling unfulfilled, because I didn't ever quite fit in to a corporate world.
+I live just outside Flash, a small village high in the hills of the Peak District, and originally set up my pet sitting business, Peak Pet Services in 2014, after leaving behind my previous life as an Accountant, which never quite resonated with me, and eventually left me unfulfilled and physically burnt out, because I didn't ever quite fit into a corporate world.

+Having tentatively started to sell my work late in 2020, I decided over that Christmas, to put on my brave pants and set up my new business.
+In January 2021, I launched The Quaint and Quirky.
 The name came from who I am and where I live.
-I'm a quirky, autistic, animal obsessive, living in a quaint cottage, high on the hillside of the Peak District National Park, with my husband and my menagerie.
+A quirky, Autistic animal obsessive, living in a quaint cottage, high in the hills of the Peak District near to Buxton, on the Derbyshire, Cheshire, Staffordshire border, with my husband and my menagerie.

 I had been experimenting with different styles of artwork, and it wasn’t until June 2021, that I created my best selling illustration: “Summer in the Bath” This led to me becoming a Wraptious Artist finalist later that year, in their biannual competition, out of almost 6000 entries.

 Ironically, it was my Maine Coon cat Herman, who I yearned to draw initially, but it was Summer, my Bedlington Terrier who became the focus of my illustrations, being such a character who couldn’t be ignored!